Category Archives: Former Monarchies

 José I, King of Portugal; Credit – Wikipedia

-José did not become King of Portugal until twenty-one years after his marriage, upon the death of his father in 1750.
+Mariana Victoria’s husband José did not become King of Portugal until twenty-one years after his marriage, when his father died in 1750.
 José named Sebastião José de Carvalho e Melo, 1st Marquis of Pombal as his chief minister.
 Pombal was the de facto ruler of the Portuguese Empire from 1750 until José I’s death in 1777.
 Mariana Victoria and her eldest daughter Maria disliked the influence Pombal had over José.
 In 1759, after a failed assassination attempt on José I, King of Portugal, Pombal held the powerful Távora family completely responsible, resulting in the scandal, the Távora Affair.
 Pombal later ordered the execution of all members of the Távora family and it was only because of the intervention of Mariana Victoria and her eldest daughter Maria that some women and children were spared.
 The guilt or innocence of the Távoras family is still debated today by Portuguese historians.
 Some historians believe it was an attempt by Pombal to contain the growing powers of the old aristocratic families.

 Mariana Victoria, Queen of Portugal, circa 1773; Credit – Wikipedia